CharlesTheGreat77/YardstickOneGUI/README.md

 - Yardstick is configured to the settings set in the cap file

 # Key Note
-Configure button resets the signals list.. so signals still in the text box will NOT be in the signals list.
+1. Configure button resets the signals list.. so signals still in the text box will NOT be in the signals list.
 You can simply CTRL A and delete to empty the box.
+2. "Manually configure Yardstick one" is not working YET!
+Bear wit meh

 # To do
 1. Change output for more modern (pretty) asthetic.